iterative/dvc.org/static/docs/get-started/add-files.md

         04afb96060aad90176268345e10355
 ```

-where `a304afb96060aad90176268345e10355` is an MD5 hash of the `data.xml` file,
+where `a304afb96060aad90176268345e10355` is an MD5 hash of the `data.xml` file.
-and if you check the `data/data.xml.dvc` meta-file you will see that it has this
+And if you check the `data/data.xml.dvc` meta-file you will see that it has this
 hash inside.

 </details>

+Refer to [Data and Model Files
+Versioning](/doc/use-cases/data-and-model-files-versioning), `dvc add`, and `dvc
+run` for more information on storing and versioning data files with DVC.

+Note that to modify or replace a data file that is under DVC control you may
+need to run `dvc unprotect` or `dvc remove` first (check the [Update Tracked
+File](/doc/user-guide/update-tracked-file) guide).
+Use `dvc move` to rename or
+move a data file that is under DVC control.